-The origins of London musicals can be traced back to the city's rich history of theatre and music.
+The origins of musicals in London can be traced back to the city's rich history of theatre and music.
 The first professional theatre in London was the Theatre Royal, Drury Lane, which opened in 1663.
 This theatre was home to many of the city's most popular musicals, including The Beggar's Opera (1728), The Maid of the Mill (1765), and The Beggar's Opera (1728).

 How have musicals evolved over time?

-How expensive are London musicals?
+How expensive are theatre tickets for London musicals?

 London West End Musicals